w3f/polkadot-wiki-mkdocs/docs/index.md

 description: Home Page
 ---

-The Polkadot Wiki is a high-level technical documentation about the Polkadot Ecosystem.
+The Polkadot Wiki features high-level technical documentation about the Polkadot Ecosystem.
 Use the cards below to explore and learn more about Polkadot.

 <div class="row">
   <!-- Card 1 -->